Joint session: India

 In India, if an ordinary bill has been rejected by any house of the parliament and if more than six months have elapsed, the President may summon a joint session for purpose of passing the bill.
 The bill is passed by a simple majority of a joint sitting.
 Since the lower house (Lok Sabha) has more than twice the members of the upper house (Rajya Sabha), a group commanding a majority in the lower house of the Government of India can often pass such a bill even if it was previously rejected by the upper house.

 So far, joint Session of the Parliament of India has been called for only three bills that have been passed at joint sessions: the Dowry Prohibition Act, 1961, the Banking Service Commission Repeal Bill, 1978, and the Prevention of Terrorism Act, 2002.

 Ireland

-Joint sittings of Dáil Éireann and Seanad Éireann, the lower and upper houses of the Oireachtas, have been held for ceremonial purposes.
-Most cases are addresses to the Oireachtas, usually by the President of Ireland under Article 13.7.1 of the Constitution or by a foreign leader on a state visit.
+Joint sittings of Dáil Éireann and Seanad Éireann, the two houses of the Oireachtas, have been held for ceremonial purposes.
+Most cases are addresses to the Oireachtas, usually by the President of Ireland under Article 13.7.1° of the Constitution or by a foreign leader on a state visit.
 In 2017, a joint sitting addressed by Michel Barnier regarding Brexit negotiations was described as an "exchange of views" and proceeded as a committee of the whole.
 There was a joint sitting in 2019 to mark the centenary of the First Dáil.
 The Governor-General of the Irish Free State made addresses in 1922 and 1923 akin to the speech from the throne in other Commonwealth Dominions; each was not a joint sitting but rather a sitting of the Free State Dáil with Free State Senators present.